 I recognize tools that I find most favorable are digital, but it’s critical to not lose the human element.
 While I buy more from Amazon than brick and mortar, I still prefer the human element of an in-store experience.
-Even 25 years later, I get nostalgic every time I walk into a Best Buy, thinking about the times my friends and I rode our bikes to peruse thousands of CDs and play games.
+Even 25 years later, I get nostalgic every time I walk into a Best Buy listening to the store’s background music like Muzak, thinking about the times my friends and I rode our bikes to peruse thousands of CDs and play games.
 Apparently, I’m not alone.

 An Accenture study reported that 83 percent of customer prefer human beings to digital channels when addressing service issues and 65 percent agree that in-store experiences provide the best personalized service.
 Companies that aim to be customer experience leaders must understand their customers’ preferences, be ready to help them wherever they are, and constantly improve while working hard to achieve the right balance of human and digital interactions.
 That’s exactly where an agency can provide a steadying hand and ensure your marketing is providing the most effective experience.
 They may as well need good customer feedback analytics to help them measure, manage, and improve their customer experience.